A python interface between Stan/PyStan Markov Chain Monte Carlo package for meta analysis and generation of fake data.

 The container prompter should appear at the end of the installation.

-Your home directory should be mounted under the
+morpho_share) should be created in your home and mounted under the

 /hostfolder: you can modify this by editing the docker-compose file.